ppbbalcer/3cgj/README.txt

   such case disabling display scaling on high DPI settings should help (right click on the executable file "Revenge of the GM.exe", Compatibility -> Disable display scaling on high DPI settings

+- Game wasn't designed to run on dual monitor setups and may crash on such.